department-of-veterans-affairs/gibct-data-service/README.md

  - ZipcodeRatesArchive
  - InstitutionsArchive
  - InstitutionRatingsArchive
-When a new preview version is created, the objects and their data in the current preview version are saved in the archive tables.
+When a new version is created, the objects and their data in the previous version are saved in the archive tables.
 The archived objects exist in case there is a reason to check what a previous version contained.
 At the moment there is no current way to roll back to previous versions, but this information can be accessed by querying the database(s) as necessary.

 ## How to Contribute